darius/circuitexpress/text.md

-To specify an arbitrarily complicated decision depending on arbitrarily many variables, we could just make a bigger table with more columns and fill in the output columns as appropriate.
+To specify an arbitrarily complicated decision depending on arbitrarily many variables, we could just make a bigger table with more columns, then fill in the output columns as appropriate.
 Given such a table, how can we design a machine to realize it?
 Is there a general method?
 (Here's a good moment to pause again.
 I'm not going to keep marking them, though soon there will be affordances for coding at such points.)

 One way is very direct: physically inscribe the table's output column as pits and raised spots, addressed by an arm that's moved by